Muhfaden/DermAI/README.md

 # DermAI
-Python notebook (code) for TechMeetUp4 hackathon
+The project is done for Google TechMeetUp4 hackathon, It's a classifier to for skin lesion